symunona/eloquent_javascript_admin_js/client/admin.md

 **Parameters**

--   `fileName` **[String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** Name of the file to delete, relative to homedir.
+-   `fileName` **[String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** Name of the file to delete, relative to the homedir.

 Returns **[Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)** The success indicated with the result of the promise.

 ## saveOrCreateFile

 Overwrite the given fileName on the backend with the given content, if the content is null, the file will be empty.
-If the fileName is not exists it will be created.
+If the fileName does not exists it will be created.

 **Parameters**